emoryjianghang/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   - Online advertising.
   - Product recommendation.
   - Loan approval.
-- The last examples are not natural perception task, rather learning on structural data.
-Humans are far better in natural perception tasks like computer vision and speech recognition.
+- The last examples are not natural perception task, rather learning on **structural data**. **Humans are far better in natural perception tasks like computer vision and speech recognition.**
 - It's harder for machines to surpass human-level performance in natural perception task.
 But there are already some systems that achieved it.

 ### Improving your model performance